EdoardoGerva/TTE-estimands/README.md

 The scripts generate and analyse data for setting 1 (see the relative Section of the paper).

 ## Setting 2
 For reproducing setting 2, the data-generating process has to be modified by adding a time-dependence.
-To do so, in the function visit_dgm, the generation of the outcome at the second time point has to be changed to:
+To do so, in the function _visit_dgm_, the generation of the outcome at the second time point has to be changed to:

 `!!sym(paste0("Y", t)) := rnorm(n, gamma0 + gamma1 * t * !!sym(paste0("A", t)) + gamma2 * !!sym(paste0("L", t)) + gamma3 * !!prev_Y, 0.5)`.

-For calendar-time data, in the function calendar_dgm, the generation of the outcome at the second time point for retained participants has been changed to:
+For calendar-time data, in the function _calendar_dgm_, the generation of the outcome at the second time point for retained participants has been changed to:

 `Y[retained, t] <- rnorm(length(retained), gamma0 + gamma1 * t * A[retained, t] + gamma2 * L[retained, t] + gamma3 * Y[retained, t - 1], 0.5)`